mesolitica/NLP-Models-Tensorflow/README.md

 Original implementations are quite complex and not really beginner friendly.
 So I tried to simplify most of it.
 Also, there are tons of not-yet release papers implementation.
 So feel free to use it for your own research!

+I will attached github repositories for models that I not implemented from scratch, basically I copy, paste and fix those code for deprecated issues.

 ## Contents

 ### [Text classification](text-classification)